 When you’re running a small business, there’s a surprising number of issues which can crop up along the way.
 It’s certainly challenging, whether you’re just starting up the business or whether you’re trying to grow it.

-The good news is, a lot of the issues which small business face can actually be avoided.
+The good news is a lot of the issues which small businesses face can actually be avoided.
 So, below let’s look at some of the most avoidable issues for small businesses that can be easily managed.

 Cash flow troubles

 By far one of the biggest challenges all small businesses face is cash flow troubles.
 When it takes up to a month or even longer sometimes to collect payments, it can cause serious issues with your monthly cash flow.
 In some cases, businesses can even fail if their cash flow troubles run over for too long.

 The good news is, there are lots of tools out there to help you avoid cash flow issues.
 You could take out a merchant cash advance to tide yourself over when you’re awaiting payment from your customers and clients for example.
 Setting up a safety net to account for potential delays in payment will really help the business to survive.

 Finding new customers, especially as a start-up, can be difficult.
 It’s important to get your brand name out there so customers know who you are and where to find you.
 Even the biggest companies in the world don’t stop trying to attain new customers.
 The trouble is, smaller businesses don’t have the same level of recognition or the marketing budget these larger companies have.

 The best way to ensure you’re not wasting your marketing budget is to target the right customers.
 Spend time researching your ideal customer and where to find them.
 The more specific your marketing campaign is, the easier it will be to find and attain new customers.

 As well as attaining new customers, you’re going to need to focus on building up brand awareness.
 This isn’t always easy for small businesses, especially if they aren’t tech-savvy.
 However, thanks to technology it’s easier than ever before to build up your brand.